These are the requirements for celebrating a Baptism at St. Pius X:

 whenever there is a serious illness or accident (425)-775-7545

 The sacrament of Matrimony signifies the union of Christ and the Church.
-It gives spouses the grace to love each other with the love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life.
+It gives spouses the grace to love each other with the love with which Christ has loved his Church; the grace of the sacrament thus perfects the human love of the spouses, strengthens their indissoluble unity, and sanctifies them on the way to eternal life (cf Council of Trent: DS 1799)

 Click here for matrimony policies in the Archdiocese of Seattle.